keptn/lifecycle-toolkit/docs/content/en/docs/tutorials/tasks-non-k8s-apps.md

 Each time you want to execute a `KeptnTaskDefinition`, a new (and uniquely named) `KeptnTask` must be created.

-In the standard operating mode, when Keptn is managing workloads, the creation of the `KeptnTask` CR is automatically done for you.
+In the standard operating mode, when Keptn is managing workloads, the creation of the `KeptnTask` CR is automatic.

 Here though, we must create it ourselves.

-The `KeptnTask` references the `KeptnTaskDefinition`
+The `KeptnTask` references the `KeptnTaskDefinition` in the `spec.taskDefinition` field:

 ```yaml
 apiVersion: lifecycle.keptn.sh/v1alpha3